Search

 The quality of agricultural products is one of the important factors affecting market prices and customer satisfaction.
 Compared to manual inspections, Computer Vision provides a way to perform external quality checks.

-AI vision systems are able to achieve high degrees of flexibility and repeatability at a relatively low cost and with high precision.
+AI vision systems can achieve high degrees of flexibility and repeatability at a relatively low cost and with high precision.
 For example, systems based on machine vision and computer vision are used for rapid testing of sweet lemon damage or non-destructive quality evaluation of potatoes.

 Irrigation Management